briansimiyuj/doctor-appointment-app/README.md

     5. Add an onClick event to the tab button and set the active tab to the tab object's id

+    ### Tabs Content Component

+    Tabs content component will be a container for the tabs.

+    1. Create a Tabs Content component and mount it on the Patient Details Page if the tab ID corresponds to the active tab and pass the tab ID as a prop
+    2. Set Tabs Content props with the tab ID and children as props
+    3. If the active tab doesn't match the tab ID, return null
+    4. Display the tab's children

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page